ignasa007/Dropout-Effects-GNNs/README.md

     - `dropout` - dropping methods, eg. DropEdge
     - `message_passing` - message passing layers, eg. GCN
     - `readout` - task-dependent readout layer eg. for node-level classification
+- `over_squashing` - studying the raw sensitivity between nodes at different distances
+    - `log` - log the sensitivity measures (takes a while to run)
+    - `plot` - plot the sensitivity between nodes against eg. shortest distance
+    - `utils` - utility functions for these experiments, eg. `compute_shortest_distances`, `aggregate`
 - `plots` - methods for plotting experimental results
     - `linear_gcn` - empirical results accompanying the theoretical analysis
     - `metrics` - plots of the performance metrics
 - `results` - root directory for storing results of training runs
     - directory structure is not fixed, and must be passed using the `exp_dir` command-line argument
     - see `experiments` for the directory structure in use
-- `sensitvity` - studying the raw sensitivity between nodes at different distances
-    - `log` - log the sensitivity measures (takes a while to run)
-    - `plot` - plot the sensitivity between nodes against eg. shortest distance
-    - `utils` - utility functions for these experiments, eg. `compute_shortest_distances`, `aggregate`
 - `tables` - methods for reporting the final experimental results
 - `utils` - utility methods for model training and logging